What Causes Parkinson's Disease?

 Lewy Bodies in Brain Cells

 Many brain cells of people with Parkinson's contain Lewy bodies.
 Lewy bodies are unusual deposits or clumps of the brain protein alpha-synuclein, along with other proteins, which are seen upon microscopic examination of the brain.
 Researchers do not yet know why Lewy bodies form or what role they play in the development of Parkinson's.
 The clumps may prevent the cell from functioning normally, or they may actually be helpful, perhaps by keeping harmful proteins "locked up" so the cells can function.
+Scientists are trying to better understand the normal and abnormal functions of alpha-synuclein and its relationship to genetic mutations that impact Parkinson’s disease.

 Although some cases of Parkinson's appear to be hereditary, and a few can be traced to specific genetic mutations, most cases are sporadic.
 Sporadic means the disease occurs randomly and does not seem to run in families.
 Many researchers now believe that Parkinson's disease results from a combination of genetic and environmental factors.